Surgery for Uterine Sarcomas

 Lymph node surgery

 Your surgeon may do a procedure called a lymph node dissection or a lymph node sampling, which removes lymph nodes in the pelvis and around the aorta (the main artery that runs from the heart down along the back of the abdomen and pelvis).
 These lymph nodes are examined under a microscope to see if they contain cancer cells.
 If cancer is found in the lymph nodes, it means that the cancer has already spread outside of the uterus.
 This carries a poor prognosis (outlook).
 This operation is done through the same surgical incision in the abdomen as the simple abdominal hysterectomy or radical abdominal hysterectomy.
 If a vaginal hysterectomy has been done, the lymph nodes can be removed with laparoscopic surgery.

 Removing lymph nodes in the pelvis can lead to a buildup of fluid in the legs, a condition called lymphedema.
 This occurs more often if radiation is given after surgery.
-More information about lymphedema can be found in our document Understanding Lymphedema for Cancers Other Than Breast Cancer.
+More information about lymphedema can be found in Lymphedema.

 Other procedures that may be done during surgery